talhamalik/wp-multiple-subtitles/README.md

 __Where can I get help?__

-Please post support requests and questions in the [WordPress.org Support](http://wordpress.org/support/plugin/wp-subtitle) forum.

 __How should I report a bug?__

-Please submit bugs/errors directly to the [GitHub Issues](https://github.com/benhuson/wp-subtitle/issues) list.
+Please submit bugs/errors directly to the [GitHub Issues](https://github.com/talhamalik/wp-multiple-subtitles//issues) list.

 __How can I contribute code?__